Instructions for SCOBY PRODUCTION

 , see note bottom of page😳

-this is great it’s fermenting. normally. after 7 days. check for scoby mother. growing. and. go ahead and taste a shot of the kombucha tea. it’s most likely still very sweet
+check in 2 days. again. you should start seeing and smelling. a sweet. apple cider or. vinegar smell. this is great it’s fermenting. normally. after 7 days. check for scoby mother growing. and go ahead and taste a shot of the kombucha tea. it’s most likely still very sweet. if its too sweet wait a few days. it can take up to 15 days in some cases

-now. you can. start tasting it. till it’s to the point of YOUR LIKING.
+now you can start tasting it. till it’s to the point of YOUR LIKING.

-LONGER IS STRONGER Vinegar and tangy FLAVOR WILL COME WITH AGE. put the kombucha in the refrigerator to. stop the fermentation. it will keep a very lONG time refrigERATED,
+LONGER IS STRONGER Vinegar and tangy FLAVOR WILL COME WITH AGE. put the kombucha in the refrigerator to. stop the fermentation. it will keep a very lONG time refrigerated,

 IF YOU LIKE ADD A SMALL AMOUNT OF SUGAR OR FRUIT JUICE TO THE BOTTLED KOMBUCHA AND SEAL TIGHTLY.
 IN A FEW DAYS.
 IT WILL NATURALLY CARBONATE.
 IN TO SPARKLING TEA .